microsoft/vscode-docs/docs/extensions/overview.md

 ## Next Steps

-* [Your First Extension](/docs/extensions/example-hello-world.md) - Try creating a simple Hello World extension
+* [Your First Extension](/docs/extensions/example-hello-world.md) - Try creating a simple Hello World extension.
-* [Extension API](/docs/extensionAPI/overview.md) - Learn about the VS Code extensibility APIs
+* [Extension API](/docs/extensionAPI/overview.md) - Learn about the VS Code extensibility APIs.
-* [Samples](/docs/extensions/samples.md) - A list of extension samples you can review and build
+* [Extension Examples](/docs/extensions/samples.md) - A list of extension samples you can review and build.